 AI Simulating the Mystery of Subconscious Mind?

 Yes.
-Artificial Intelligence of the next level will probably be able to decode the mystery of network of the subconscious mind.
+Artificial Intelligence of the next level will probably be able to decode the mystery of the network of the subconscious mind.

 A neural network is a network of neurons that represents a simplified model of the brain.
-It is made up of various layers: input, hidden and output layers.
+It is made up of various layers: input, hidden, and output layers.
 NLP systems use these neural networks to process audio and visual inputs in order to produce an accurate response.

 One way in which NLP systems can be used for this purpose is by examining the relationships between words.
 A word’s meaning (semantics) provides the most useful features for understanding its relation with other words (syntax).